ipa-lab/hackingBuddyGPT/README.md

 benchmarks, evaluate multiple LLMs and techniques against those, and publish our prototypes and findings as open-source/open-access reports.
 All source code can be found on [github](https://github.com/ipa-lab/hackingbuddyGPT).

-hackingBuddyGPT is described in [Getting pwn'd by AI: Penetration Testing with Large Language Models ](https://arxiv.org/abs/2308.00121):
+hackingBuddyGPT is described in [Getting pwn'd by AI: Penetration Testing with Large Language Models ](https://arxiv.org/abs/2308.00121), help us by citing it through:

 ~~~ bibtex
 @inproceedings{Happe_2023, series={ESEC/FSE ’23},